Make Your Site Blazing Fast: Part 1

 Compression tools are necessary for squeezing out as much excess as possible on images.
 ImageOptim is a great Mac app that does this well, along with OptiPNG and jpegtran for use with task runners like Grunt.

 Web fonts are super common these days.
-I use Google Web Fonts on nearly every project, but until lately I didn’t realize the performance hit I was taking by just referencing them in the
+Google Web Fonts is a great tool, but you might see a performance hit by referencing them in the

 As expected, there’s some configuration needed to get Web Font Loader integrated into your project, so check out the project on GitHub for details on how to get it set up.